I’m proud enough of this series of articles to want to make it easy to direct people to them, so here we go.

 - Node-Based Megadungeon Design is a series presenting an example of how to apply these techniques to design a megadungeon.

-- Anthony Node-Based Design describes a technique I’ve devised for building usable and effective graphs for these methods.
+- Sprouts-Inspired Node-Based Design describes a technique I’ve devised for building usable and effective graphs for these methods.
 Once I have the graph I can fill it in (and change) as needed, confident that the relationships needed for navigation between the nodes are sufficient and complete.

 There are a few other related articles that are not necessarily part of the series above, but I think are useful reading.